 We welcome the government’s announcement that employers will be required to publish their gender pay gap, but we believe they should also be required to show how they calculated it and commit to an action plan to put it right.
 Alongside this there must be meaningful penalties for those who do not comply.

 Create targets for apprenticeships and aim for 50:50 recruitment.
 Apprenticeships are publically funded but at the moment the ones in the highest paid sectors remain dominated by men.
 There is a £2,000 gender pay gap at apprenticeship level.

-The introduction of shared parental leave is welcome but at the moment too few dads will be able to take it.
-There should be dedicated period of leave for dads paid closer to replacement earnings rate.
+The introduction of shared parental leave is welcome but at the moment too few fathers will be able to take it.
+There should be dedicated period of leave for fathers paid closer to replacement earnings rate.

-Build on the extension of free childcare by investing in our childcare infrastructure so that we have affordable, flexible and high quality care for children enabling more families to balance work and care
+The government should build on the extension of free childcare by investing in our childcare infrastructure so that we have affordable, flexible and high quality care for children, enabling more families to balance work and care

 Changes to the State Pension age has affected many women born in the 1950s.
-Fawcett are doing some work on pensions in 2016, and you can read our State Pension age debate briefing here.
+Fawcett have done some work on pensions, and you can read our State Pension age debate briefing here.

 Where can I find out more?

 These links will provide some more in-depth reading: